hjpr/suplex/README.md

 You should see a full table of garbage!

-I'm actively working on building a verifying this package as I'm using it in my own production.
+I'm actively working on building and verifying this package as I'm using it in my own production.
 Check back later for the mostly full implementation!